dkristek/UN_Country_Population_Growth/README.md

 (https://docs.google.com/presentation/d/1lzzH5QWJL6UF9R3eWyLcfaqSGRQeHIwNNbpT4gfCJ90/edit#slide=id.g13be2890723_0_6)
 - Finally, we all have each other's emails to connect if there are any Slack issues

+### Data Exploration phase
+The training data was plotted to look for any seasonality or trends.
+An autocorrelation graph was created to determine how many times the data needed to be differenced.
+Using the differenced data, a partial autocorrelation plot and another autocorrelation plot were made to determine values for the order of variables (p,q) in the arima model.

+### Data Analysis Phase
+An ARIMA model was used to analyze the time-series data and forecast future population values.
+The results of the model was then used to forecast future results to compare against the test data.
+The real values and the predicted values were plotted to visualize the accuracy of the model.

 ## Provisional Database
 Our team has created a provisional SQL database using PGAdmin.
 There are two main tables: